Our mission is to invite, welcome, nurture, disciple, equip, empower, and inspire all persons

 Gail supports our congregation’s mission through effective communication, support of staff and lay leadership, and management of the church office.

-Gail grew up in Elysburg, PA and is married, the mother of two children and grandmother to 5 grandsons.
+Gail grew up in Elysburg, PA and is married, the mother of two grown children, and grandmother to 6 grandchildren.

 She graduated from Elizabethtown College with a degree in Marketing & Management.